KyleTotorica/Enterprise-Active-Directory-SOC-Homelab-with-Wazuh/README.md

 Nginx Logs
 ![nginxlogs](Images/nginxlogs.png)

+Database Tier Deployment (postgreSQL)
+- Built a dedicated Ubuntu database VM to add in a backend dependency for the internal application
+- Installed and configured postgreSQL as the primary database engine
+- Configured postgreSQL allowing for remote connections so I could connect in with the application server
+- updated listening addresses and pg_hba.conf to support authenticated connections from internal subnet
+- Checked connectivity from the app server
+Purpose - The purpose of the databse addition was to try and best reflect a real enterpise environment

 Automation/Self-correction(Watchdog)
 - Wrote a watchdog script that checks if the interal app service went down and if it is, automatically restarts it